james-t-larson/measured-report-client/taskell.md

 ## Long-Term Goals

-- Get PWA working
-- Publish to Android and iOs app stores

-## To Do

-- Implement Login Page
+- Make header 90% of screen size to match article width on mobile
 - Need to display proper errors if articles/categories fail to fetch
 - Move all the error catching logic to api.ts
 - rename all fetch methods to set
+- Add themes, mimic themes from financial times
+- Need back button when reading an article for mobile screens
+- Make scroll bar invisible on mobile screens
+- Store all category articles in state.
+Only fetch  category articles when they are not in state
+- Create express server that gets category 1 articles, and stores them in redis.

+## To Do

+- Fix issue with selecting an artocle and being at the bottom of the page
+- Implement Login Page
+- Get PWA working
+- Publish to Android and iOs app stores

 ## Doing